bstaletic/std_bot/README.md

     - More and better results
   - Tokens used by OP in code or text will be marked as "linked"
     - OP probably knows about tokens they use
+  - Added built-in search as backup for missing symbols
+    - It seems like the symbol index is not *that* consistent
+  - Added message if someone messages the bot without usage of a command
+    - There are a lot of people replying to the bot instead of the one they intended to

 - 0.2: